 Proud to be raised in Burleson (shout out Kelly Clarkson!), Jami was even the Elk mascot for her beloved BHS.
 Jami's greatest joy comes from exploring the world and learning about all the beautifully unique people in it, so after graduating from Dallas Baptist University, Jami moved to Beirut, Lebanon where she met her wonderful husband, Corban.
 They now live in Fort Worth with their four children, Jessy (2011), Maggy (2013), Lilly (2015), and Jude (2018).
 Jami spends her days having adventures with her girls, homeschooling part-time, attempting to keep her brother and sister labradors out of trouble, occasionally working along side her husband at his Edward Jones office, and blessing other women in whatever ways arise.
 Jami lives by "Love God and love others" and "laughter is the best medicine."

 Texas transplant Katie moved from Washington State to the DFW area in 2013 with her husband, Jason.
-They are proud parents of two-year-old Amelia, who is growing into an animal-loving little girl who enjoys "helping" with the family's dogs, cat, chickens, and horses.
-Katie is digital editor at the national magazine Western Horseman, based in Fort Worth.
-Like every other mom out there, she's "making it up as I go" as she juggles the daily chores and responsibilities of being a working mom, wife, animal mom, friend, and more, and hopes to share her story (the good, the bad, and the ugly) with local parents.
+They have a daughter, Amelia (2017), and a son, Colter (2020), as well as two horses, two dogs, a cat, and chickens.
+Katie has worked in publishing, specifically writing and editing, for more than 10 years, and runs her own freelance business, Katie Frank Communications.
+Like every other mom out there, she's "making it up as I go" as she juggles the daily chores and responsibilities of being a working mom, wife, animal mom, friend, and more, and hopes to share her story with local parents.